 He also loved the challenge of reaching the taller sticks on the other side!
 I knew he would be working on his fine motor skills during this activity, but he also got quite a gross motor workout by stabilizing his core and balancing to reach those sticks that were taller than him.

 Leo took the beads off and put them on the sticks multiple times!
 He also loved sorting the beads by colors and size.
-We will definitely keep this activity out for the rest of the week and then I’ll bring it into my preschool classroom to share it with 18 more eager 4 and 5 year olds!
+We will definitely keep this activity out for the rest of the week and then I’ll bring this reindeer activity into my preschool classroom to share it with 18 more eager 4 and 5 year olds!

 Pin this activity to save it for later!